JohnnyDeeee/Dyfolio/README.md

 This is more less what you can do with this generator (I used some html in my jsons, to inject some links etc. but you can do it too, I will explain that part later, for the most part I have not done anything outside of the box here). <br>

-<a href="http://filipmikina.pl">Click here</a> to check out my portfolio, generated with Stafolio
+<a href="http://filipmikina.pl">Click here</a> to check out my portfolio, generated with Dyolio

 ## What do I download?